michiganboy/mata/README.md

 ### Test Results

-After running the tests, an HTML report will be generated in the `accessibility-reports` directory.
+After running the tests, an HTML report will be generated in the `accessibility-reports` directory at `accessibility-reports/report.html`.
 This report contains detailed information about any accessibility issues found during the test.

-Example of a generated report:
+#### Enhanced Accessibility Reporting

+The tool generates comprehensive HTML reports that provide detailed insights into accessibility violations:

+- **Interactive Filtering**: Filter violations by site, browser, page, impact level, or WCAG rule
+- **Cross-Browser Visualization**: See which violations appear across different browsers with color-coded browser tags
+- **Data Visualization**: Visual charts showing violation distribution by impact level and WCAG rule
+- **Detailed Statistics**: Summary statistics showing total violations, critical/serious/moderate/minor breakdowns
+- **CSV Export**: Export detailed violation data or summary statistics to CSV for further analysis

 ![image](images/report.png)